liuliu409/test/README.md

 ## 🚨 Known Limitations

+- **Context Window Pressure**
-* **Context Window Pressure**: Under high-token usage, the LLM may hallucinate or truncate the `final_augmented_context` field, leading to incomplete data injection.
+  When the prompt becomes too large, the LLM may hallucinate or cut off the `final_augmented_context`, causing missing or incomplete context.

+- **In-memory Persistence**
-* **In-memory Persistence**: Current sessions are stored in volatile memory and are lost on server restart.
-(Use SQLite checkpointer for production).
+  Session data is currently stored in memory and will be lost when the server restarts.
+This is not suitable for production use.
+  *(Use a SQLite checkpointer for production.)*

+- **Missing Validation Layer**
-* **Missing Validation Layer**: The system currently lacks a pre-flight check to ensure generated context follows the mandatory `=== SESSION MEMORY ===` pattern before reaching the model.
+  There is no pre-flight validation to ensure the generated prompt follows the required
+  `=== SESSION MEMORY ===` structure before being sent to the model.

+- **Topic Leakage**
-* **Topic Leakage**: During rapid context shifts (e.g., switching from Thailand to Japan), old decisions may persist in the augmented context unless manually reset.
+  When users change topics quickly (e.g. from Thailand to Japan), decisions from the old topic may remain in the context because there is no automatic reset.

 ---

 ## 🔮 Future Enhancements

 ### 🛠 Core Engine Improvements

--  **Robust Two-Phase Retrieval**: Separate "context identification" from "data injection."
-Use Python-side logic to fetch raw data instead of relying on LLM-generated summaries.
+- **Robust Two-Phase Retrieval**
+  Split the process into two steps:
+  1) identify what context is needed,
+  2) fetch real data in Python.
+  This avoids relying on LLM-generated summaries.

--  **Pydantic Validation Layer**: Implement strict schema validation to reject malformed function calls (e.g., blocking strings containing `...`) before API submission.
+- **Pydantic Validation Layer**
+  Add strict schema validation to block invalid or placeholder values (such as `...`) before calling the API.

--  **Persistent Checkpointer**: Migrate to **SQLite/PostgreSQL** for durable conversation state.
+- **Persistent Checkpointer**
+  Store conversation state in **SQLite or PostgreSQL** so sessions survive restarts.

--  **Smart Truncation Strategy**: Implement a sliding window for `Recent conversation` to stay within token limits while preserving `User Profile` and `Key Facts`.
+- **Smart Truncation Strategy**
+  Use a sliding window for recent messages to stay within token limits, while always keeping `User Profile` and `Key Facts`.

+---

 ### 🚀 Features & UX

+- **Multi-user Support**
--  **Multi-user Support**: Add authentication (JWT) and multi-tenant data isolation.
+  Add authentication (JWT) and isolate data per user or tenant.

--  **Automatic Error Recovery**: Implement retry logic that falls back to `context=null` if a tool-use failure is detected.
+- **Automatic Error Recovery**
+  If a tool call fails, retry with `context = null` instead of breaking the flow.

--  **Topic Drift Detection**: Enhanced logic to identify when a user changes plans, triggering a "clean-up" of outdated `Decisions` in memory.
+- **Topic Drift Detection**
+  Detect when a user changes plans and automatically clear outdated `Decisions` from memory.

+- **Conversation Branching**
--  **Conversation Branching**: Allow users to explore alternative travel paths without overwriting the primary itinerary.
+  Allow users to explore multiple options without overwriting the main conversation path.

+- **Analytics Dashboard**
--  **Analytics Dashboard**: Monitor token consumption, node latency, and successful vs. failed function calls.
+  Track token usage, node latency, and the number of successful vs. failed function calls.
----

 ## 📝 License